-In general, the non-photorealistic pen-and-ink illustrations that we tested are not yet able to pass the Turing test.
+In general, the non-photorealistic pen-and-ink illustrations we tested are not yet able to pass the Turing test.
 With three exceptions, all of the computer-generated images were named to stand out as hand-drawings by 7 participants or less.
-Some images were never named and were, in contrast, even almost always recognized as computer-generated: the very detailed stippling illustrations created with the technique by [Secord 2002].
-Also, images created with the techniques by [Zander et al. 2004] and [Sousa et al. 2003; Sousa et al. 2004] were very often recognized as computer-generated illustrations.
-However, we cannot deduct that the rendering technique is solely responsible for the decisions participants made.
-How an image appears to viewers also depends on the display parameters such as lighting or the number of lines or dots chosen.
-As an example, the two highly detailed images created with [Zander et al. 2004] (Images 22 and 24) were judged differently than Image 23 that was created with the same technique but used fewer lines.
-They were also often piled differently from each other as can be seen in Figure 5.
+Some images were never named and were, in contrast, almost always recognized as computer-generated: the very detailed stippling illustrations created with the technique by Secord [2002].
+Also, images created with the techniques by Zander et al. [2004] and Sousa et al. [2003; 2004] often stood out as computer-generated illustrations.
+However, we cannot deduct that the algorithm is solely responsible for the decisions participants made.
+How an image appears to viewers also depends on the display parameters such as lighting or the number of lines or dots chosen and how the algorithm applies to different models.
+For example, the two highly detailed images created with Zander et al. [2004]'s technique (Images 22 and 24) were judged differently than Image 23 that was created with the same method using fewer lines.
+They were also often piled differently from each other as can be seen in Figure 6.

-However, it was quite significant that the three hatched RENDER-BOTS images [Schlechtweg et al. 2005] frequently stood out as hand-drawings, Image 30 by more than half and Image 28 even by two thirds of the participants.
-On the other hand, these images were also described as being sketchy, simplified, insufficiently detailed, not portraying the shape of the objects well, and ill suited for the context of scientific illustration.
-This is not surprising, since this technique depended on bitmap data as input and we did not provide a normal map for surface information which would have improved the major points criticized by participants.
-These images may have appeared hand-drawn due to the variation in line direction, squigglier silhouettes, and less realism in that lines did not follow the surface of the objects.
-From the comments made by participants we can conclude that computer-generated images are recognized because they are usually cleaner and tighter than hand-drawings, are too perfect (round dots, long lines), too sterile, and do not have much variation in their lines or stipples.
+However, it was notable that the three hatched RENDERBOTS images [Schlechtweg et al. 2005] frequently stood out as handdrawings, Image 30 by 63% and Image 28 by 67% of the participants.
+On the other hand, these images were also described as being "sketchy, simplified, insufficiently detailed, not portraying the shape of the objects well, and ill suited for the context of scientific illustration."
+This is not surprising since this technique depended on bitmap data as input and we did not provide a normal map for surface information which would have improved the major points criticized by participants.
+These images may have appeared handdrawn because they had characteristics that the participants named as properties of hand-drawn images (varying line direction, squigglier silhouettes, and less realism in that lines did not follow the surface of the objects).

+From the comments made by participants we conclude that computer-generated images are recognized because they are usually cleaner and tighter than hand-drawings, are too perfect (round dots, long lines), too sterile, and do not have much variation in their lines or stipples.
 They are also often characterized as having too much detail and being too complex which would result in a tedious illustration production process for a human.
-Computer-generated images look very three-dimensional, "close to 3D objects", use a lot of shading and lighting and seem to apply a lot of attention to these.
-A very significant finding was that images using lines often implied a hand-drawing, while stippling images often had a computer-generated feel to them.
-This is also partially reflected in the clusters highlighted in Figure 5.
+Computer-generated images look three-dimensional, "close to 3D objects", use a lot of shading and lighting, and seem to apply much attention to these.
+An interesting finding was that images using lines often implied a handdrawing while stippling images often had a computer-generated feel to them.
+This is also partially reflected in the clusters highlighted in Figure 6.
 Several of the general participants mentioned their disbelief that humans could place many regular dots to create shading or would have the patience to do it.
+Characteristics named for hand-drawn images included: line variability, a "rougher" look, organic feeling, weighted lines, not too much detail, looseness, "odd" shape.
+Variability in the mark, mark direction, or mark placement was named most often (by 20 of 24 participants).

-However, the fact the some of the computer-generated NPR images are readily recognized as such does not mean that people do not like them or that they are considered to be bad illustrations.
-In fact, the highly detailed stippled and cross-hatched images which were characterized as very realistic and three-dimensional looking were often named as well suited for university level textbook illustrations and were also liked more often than less precise illustrations in this context.
-In general, we noticed a tendency of participants to recommend images that they liked for usage in a university textbook.
-This was due to the fact that participants answered this question many times in the context of scientific illustration so that the images they thought worked best were also the ones they liked best.
-Participants who answered using aesthetic criteria often chose different, mostly hand-drawn, images.
+However, the fact that some of the computer-generated NPR images are readily recognized as such does not mean that people do not like them or that they are considered to be bad illustrations.
+In fact, the highly detailed stippled and cross-hatched images, characterized as realistic and three-dimensional looking, were often named as well suited for university level textbook illustrations and were also liked more often than less precise illustrations in this context.